kenyacoastie/JavaProcessingGame/README.md

 #### Overview

-    -I just learned how to code in Java 4 days ago.
+I just learned how to code in Java 4 days ago.
 So LET'S MAKE A GAME!

 ---